Conditional graph entropy as an alternating minimization problem: Introduction

 To see this connection, note that \eqref{eq:new} is in the form

 where $A_x$ is a function of the variables $r_{j|y}$.
 The key property is that $A_x \colon \Kr \to [0,1]$ is a concave function for each $x$.
-It means that the set of image points $\ab = ( a_x )_{x \in \Xc}$ with $a_x = A_x(\rb)$ as $\rb$ ranges over $\Kr$ (essentially) defines a convex corner $\Ka$ in $\Rb^\Xc$.
+It means that the set of image points $\ab = ( a_x )_{x \in \Xc}$ with $a_x = A_x(\rb)$, as $\rb$ ranges over $\Kr$, (essentially) defines a convex corner $\Ka$ in $\Rb^\Xc$.
 Then we have

-A nice feature of this a-problem is that the minimum is attained at a single point $\ab \in \Ka$ because $\phia$ is strictly convex (provided that $\P(X=x)>0$ for each $x$).
-Also, note that $\phia$ depends only on the distribution of $X$, while the convex corner $\Ka$ depends only on the graph $G$ and the conditional distributions $Y \, | \, X=x$ for any given $x$.
+A nice feature of this a-problem is that the minimum is attained at a single point $\ab \in \Ka$ because $\phia$ is strictly convex (provided that $p_x=\P(X=x)>0$ for each $x$).
+Also note that $\phia$ depends only on the distribution of $X$, while the convex corner $\Ka$ depends only on the graph $G$ and the conditional distributions $Y \, | \, X=x$ for any given $x$.
 Thus, the parameters of the problem are, so to say, split between $\phia$ and $\Ka$.
-It would be interesting to investigate general properties of this set $\Ka$ (that we may call the \emph{independence corner} associated to $G$ equipped with the distributions $Y \, |X=x$).
-For example, it could be very useful to describe the so-called \emph{antiblocker}\footnote{The antiblocker of a convex corner is also a convex corner and has the property that the sum of their entropies w.r.t. a given distribution is always equal to the Shannon entropy of the distribution.} of $\Ka$.
-Another intriguing problem is the following. \begin{problem} Fix $\Ka$ and vary $\phia$ through (the distribution of) $X$; what is the maximal possible entropy?
-It can be shown easily that the maximum is equal to $\log t$, where $t \geq 1$ is the smallest real number such that the ``constant'' vector $\ab$ with $a_x=1/t$ lies in $\Ka$.
-(This fact is true in general for arbitrary convex corners.)
-Is there a graph theoretic meaning of the smallest $t$? \end{problem} As we will see, this minimal $t$ can be considered as a generalization of the fractional chromatic number of $G$.